study-ORCATech-cloud/learn-and-earn-fork/docs/technical-operational/accessibility-guide.md

 # Accessibility Guide

-This guide outlines the accessibility standards, implementation practices, and testing procedures for the ORCATech Learning Platform to ensure an inclusive learning experience for all users.
+This guide outlines the accessibility standards, implementation practices, and testing procedures for the LabDojo Learning Platform to ensure an inclusive learning experience for all users.

 ## Table of Contents